Martin Repinski

 Martin Repinski (born 6 August 1986 in Kohtla-Järve, Ida-Viru County) is an Estonian politician.
 He has been a member of the XIII and the XIV Riigikogu.
-In 2016 he was shortly Minister of Agriculture.
+In 2016 he was Minister of Agriculture for a short period.

-He has studied at Estonian Entrepreneurship University of Applied Sciences in financial management.
+He studied financial management at the Estonian Entrepreneurship University of Applied Sciences.

-From 2004 to 2013 he was a member of Estonian Centre Party.
+From 2004 to 2013 he was a member of the Estonian Centre Party.